polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/keygen.md

   SS58 Address:     5CesK3uTmn4NGfD3oyGBd1jrp4EfRyYdtqL3ERe9SXv8jUHb
 ```

+> [Learn more about Subkey](../../knowledgebase/integrate/subkey) in the Integrate section.

 ## Option 2: Polkadot-JS Apps

 The same UI that we used to see blocks being produced can also be used to generate keys.
 This option
-is convenient if you do not want to install subkey.
+is convenient if you do not want to install Subkey.
 It can be used for production keys, but the
 system should not be connected to the internet when generating such keys.

 > A system that generates production keys should not be connected to the internet regardless of what